Campus and Facilities

 The station serves a 70-mile radius in northeastern Kansas as well as a 30-mile area in southeast central Kansas.
 In addition, other communities in Kansas, Nebraska, Oklahoma and Missouri receive the KTWU signal over various cable systems.
 More information about KTWU is available on-line at www.ktwu.org.

-Washburn Student Government Association offices are also located on the lower level of the Union, as well as the Washburn Student Government Association offices are also located on the lower level of the Union, as well as the Campus Activities Board, and Washburn Student Media.
+Washburn Student Government Association offices are also located on the lower level of the Union as well as the Washburn Student Media.
 The Student Involvement and Development Office is located on the main floor of the Union.

 Following a tornado in 1966, that destroyed most of the buildings on campus, the present complex was built.
 Due to the nature of the Mulvane Trust, the original building’s native limestone exterior was unchanged; however the severely damaged interior was gutted and connected to the new Garvey Fine Arts Center which also houses the Art History, Music and Theater Departments.
 The Mulvane Art Museum underwent another renovation project, completed in 2006, that increased exhibition space to 5,000 sq. ft., provided secure storage for the collection, art preparation areas, and significantly enlarged the art education program with the creation of ArtLab, a 1,500 sq. ft. hands-on art experience center and the renovation of four education classrooms.

-In 2015, the Museum received a significant donation of paintings, drawings, sculpture, and archival material representing the lifework of Kansas artist, Rita Blitt.
-A separate gallery and outdoor area was constructed adjacent to the White Concert Hall that is used to exhibit the many collection.
-The hundreds of works offers unique opportunities to engage students and communities in the research, interpretation, and development of exhibitions and educational programs.
+In 2015, the Mulvane Art Museum received a significant donation of paintings, drawings, sculptures and archival material representing the lifework of Kansas artist Rita Blitt.
+Those pieces are on display at the Rita Blitt Gallery and Sculpture Garden.
+Sorting through and cataloging the hundreds of works is a monumental task that creates unique opportunities to engage students and communities in the research, interpretation and development of exhibitions and educational programs for many years to come.

 Student Recreation and Wellness Center, SRWC, facility components include a rock climbing wall, indoor track, gymnasium, cardiovascular and resistance training area, multi-purpose room, wellness suite, and locker rooms.
 Program offerings include informal, intramural, group exercise, climbing and wellness opportunities.

-The University Library: Mabee Library, located in the center of campus, is the intellectual and cultural heart of the university.
-Its staff offers a wide variety of services, with a special focus upon educational programs that promote the intelligent use of information resources and information literacy, including an Information Literacy Minor.
-Mabee Library maintains multiple different learning spaces such as the Ichabod Reading Lounge, a space for quiet study and reflection, and the Information Literacy Suite, a traditional mediated digital classroom.
-On the third floor is the John and Barbara Stauffer Learning Center, which includes both the Philip H. Etzel Immersive Classroom, a Twenty-first Century learning space that allows instructors and students to create the learning environment that best serves their needs, and the Dr. Richard E. Shermoen Math Learning Lab, designed to promote student success in undergraduate mathematics.
-The Library hosts a variety of educational and informational events for the Washburn Community of Learning.
+The University Library: The University Library is the intellectual and cultural heart of the university.
+Its staff offers a wide variety of services, with a special focus on educational programs that promote the intelligent use of information resources and information literacy, including an Information Literacy Minor.
+The University Libraries maintains multiple learning spaces such as the Ichabod Reading Lounge, a space for quiet study and reflection, and the Information Literacy Suite, a traditional mediated digital classroom.

-Special Collections in the Library include the Rare Book Collection, the University Archives, the William I. Koch Art History Collection, the Thomas Fox Averill Kansas Studies Collection and a growing Digital Institutional Repository that displays the scholarly work of both faculty and students.
+Special Collections in the Library include the Rare Book Collection, the University Archives, the William I Koch Art History Collection, the Thomas Fox Averill Kansas Studies Collections, and a growing Digital Institutional Repository that displays the scholarly work of faculty and students.